Audio Version [click the globe to change language]

 I will, of course, explain each of the above points in a little more detail, except the last point.
 Dreamy-eyed seekers of the very best at no cost can continue to search for free super fast WordPress hosting.
 You’ll find that on the third shelf, next to the free Ferarris…)

-But do not despair, because if you’re still with me, here’s the good news: the fact is that when it comes to WordPress speed optimisation, there are a lot of myths.
+Anyway, back to the myth-busting.
+The fact is that when it comes to WordPress speed optimisation, there are a lot of myths.

 - too many plugins will slow your website down